-According to the American Academy of Pediatrics (AAP), you should call your child’s health care provider right away if he has a fever and:
+According to the American Academy of Pediatrics (AAP), you should call your child’s health care provider right away if your child has a fever and:

 - Is younger than 3 months (12 weeks) and has a temperature of 100.4°F (38.0°C) or higher.
-Call even if you baby doesn’t seem sick.
+Call even if your baby doesn’t seem sick.
 Babies this young can get sick very quickly.

-- Looks very ill, is unusually drowsy, or is very fussy.
+- Looks very ill, is unusually tired or is very fussy.

 - Has been in a very hot place, such as an overheated car.

-- Has signs of dehydration, such as a dry mouth, sunken soft spot or significantly fewer wet diapers and is not able to take in fluids.
+- Has signs of dehydration, such as a dry mouth, sunken or bulging soft spot on their head or significantly fewer wet diapers, and is not able to take in fluids.

 - Has immune system problems, such as sickle cell disease or cancer, or is taking medications, such as steroids.